The Viscardi Center’s new Pre-Employment Transition Services (Pre-ETS) program for students, ages 14 – 21, with varying disabilities in Nassau County

 - Job Exploration Counseling – To explore career options, identify career interests, and skills needed in the workplace and for specific jobs, and learn about non-traditional employment options.

 - Work Based Learning Experiences – To develop work skills through participation in paid and nonpaid experiences in community-based workplaces, apply classroom knowledge to the workplace, and learn from people currently working in the field.
-This may include in-school and after-school opportunities, as well as internships.
+This may include in-school and after-school opportunities.

 - Post-Secondary Counseling – To evaluate post-secondary transition and education opportunities for students with disabilities, including classes, certificate and degree programs at Community Colleges and Universities; career pathways related to workshops, training and apprenticeship programs; Trade/Technical Schools; and Military service.

-- Workplace Readiness Training – To enhance and develop career and soft skills, including social/interpersonal, independent living, problem solving, financial literacy, orientation & mobility and job searching, while understanding employer expectations for punctuality and performance.
+- Workplace Readiness Training – To enhance and develop career and soft skills, including social/interpersonal, independent living, problem solving, financial literacy, and job searching, while understanding employer expectations for punctuality and performance.

 - Instruction in Self-Advocacy – To build the skills and self-confidence needed to speak up for one’s self, make decisions, request accommodations or services and supports, and understand his/her rights.